-The Valverde Commons Association exists to provide a sustainable cohousing community for adults 55 and older.
+The Valverde Commons Association exists to provide a cohousing community for adults 55 and older.

 Community members will balance the privacy of independent living with community-building social activities, while following sustainable environmental practices, preparing for the realities of aging, planning for responsible fiscal practices, and maintaining sound management of community resources.

 Valverde Commons, in the heart of Taos, New Mexico, is a senior (55+) cohousing community of 28 private home sites designed and operated by its residents.
 Responding to the impact of climate change is important to us, and our homes are built with energy efficiency, water-saving features, and harmony with the local environment in mind.
 Our homes encircle the Commons, a central area rich in native plantings bordered by a circular path connecting neighbors who love to take advantage of opportunities to socialize.

 Residents share a Common House that features a full kitchen, laundry facilities, a library, game collection, art displays, and meeting spaces.
 In addition, a Common Barn provides a complete woodworking shop, shared landscaping tools and equipment, and space for individual projects.